Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/guide.md

 # Main part

+To install the „Main part” of the Fiori Tracker, please follow the steps described below.

 ## Step 1 - Import the transports

 Please import the transport requests that Fiori Tracker team provides.